Chapter 6: The View Layer Contract

 - Maintain state beyond what's needed for UI interactions (form inputs, modal visibility)

-This separation creates a clear contract: the ViewModel exposes observables and commands; the View subscribes and invokes.
+This separation creates a clear contract: the ViewModel exposes signals and commands; the View reads and invokes.

 Let's see this contract in action with our GreenWatch greenhouse monitoring system.
 We'll use the same SensorViewModel across three different frameworks to demonstrate how the View layer adapts while the business logic remains unchanged.